 If you’re a developer, you know how hard funding and traction are to come by.
 Most software startups try crowdfunding and fail — they’re doing it wrong!
 To crowdfund your app, and supercharge your business, let’s look at what works, what doesn’t, and get started right!
 It’s no secret that the crowdfunding industry is booming.
 It seems like every day you hear about an exciting new startup crushing their campaign goals and launching their company via Kickstarter or Indiegogo.

-Despite the rapid growth of crowdfunding platforms and campaign successes, crowdfunding is still a foreign concept to most.
-As such, let’s briefly explain the mechanics and guidelines for a more solid foundation before exploring launching a software startup with crowdfunding.
+Despite the rapid growth of SaaS crowdfunding platforms and campaign successes, crowdfunding is still a foreign concept to most.
+As such, let’s briefly explain the mechanics and guidelines for a more solid foundation before exploring launching a crowdfunding for software startups or SaaS crowdfunding.

 What Is Crowdfunding?

-- Debt crowdfunding: Also called "marketplace" funding, debt crowdfunding is when business owners borrow money from other individuals, instead of from a bank.
-You borrow at a set annual percentage rate, and loans are often structured similar to those of a traditional business loan.
+Also called "marketplace" funding, debt crowdfunding is when business owners borrow money from other individuals, instead of from a bank.
+You borrow at a set annual percentage rate, and loans are often structured similarly to those of a traditional business loan.

-The 7 Best Crowdfunding Sites to Launch Your Business or Product
+7 Best Crowdfunding Sites For Your SaaS Startups

 Indiegogo offers both live crowdfunding campaigns and a marketplace for innovative products.
 It’s helped entrepreneurs raise over 1 billion dollars for more than 650,000 projects.
 Acquire starter capital and find out quickly whether your idea has legs with Indiegogo’s “global network of early adopters.”